Parvati Holcomb: Appearances

-Reception
+Critical reception

 Parvati has received generally positive reception and has been described as a fan favorite, with Dollarhyde receiving an outpouring of support for her work on Parvati.
 Voice actress Ashly Burch was surprised by how popular Parvati was, though added in retrospect she felt it made sense, since Parvati represented groups of people rarely addressed in media, and was pleased that so many liked her.
 She was ranked among the best video game characters of the 2010s by Polygon staff, with Charlie Hall praising her "painfully genuine" personality, her quest line, and Burch's performance.
 Hirun Cryer of USgamer considered her definitively the best character in the game due to her personality and independence, saying that Parvati is what got him into the game.
 GamesRadar+ writer Heather Wald expressed disappointment that she could not romance Parvati, citing her "caring personality" and awkwardness as the qualities that attracted her to her.
 However, she eventually grew to appreciate her status as a "friend and supporter" of Parvati in her own romantic pursuits.

 Parvati's sexuality has led to her being well-received, both by players and critics, with Peter Morics of Screen Rant called her a "champion for marginalized players" due to her asexuality.
 He felt it was rare to see a character who is both asexual and bisexual, and praised the game for how it never portrays her sexuality as "strange" or a "big twist."
 Patrick Klepek for Vice regarded her as the standout character in The Outer Worlds and one of the best of 2019, noting her fan following derived from her sexuality.
 He also praised her writer and voice actor for helping make her feel "real."
 Gita Jackson of Kotaku described her story as an "examination" of both the difficulties for certain people to fit into society as well as a "touching queer love story."
 The Gamers editor in chief Stacey Henley regarded her as "one of gaming's most important characters," praising her romantic pursuit for being well-written and for examining her anxieties about her asexuality, describing it as a real problem asexual people experience.
-She appreciated too that it depicted Parvati as someone interested in romance, noting how many believe that asexuality means aromantic as well, and voice further praise for how involved the player is with her romance.
+She appreciated too that it depicted Parvati as someone interested in romance, noting how many believe that asexuality means aromantic as well, and voicing further praise for how involved the player is with her romance.
 GamePro writer Eleen Reinke stated Parvati as the first character they saw themselves in.
 They cited different elements, such as her asexuality, queer romanticism, and anxiety when confessing to Junlei.
 They also discussed the perception of asexual people being inherently aromantic, and how Parvati's depiction dispels that notion.